David-OConnor/ewald/README.md

 Uses `f32` for Coulomb interactions.
 Energy sums are computed as `f64`.

-Here's an example of use.
-The Python API is equivalent.

 Note: For optimal performance, you may wish to implement short-range SPME integrated with Lennard Jones interactions in your application as an integrated GPU kernel, instead of using the short-range function here directly.
 This library is most effectively used for its reciprical implemention on GPU.

+Below is an example of use.
+The Python API is equivalent.

 ```rust
 use rayon::prelude::*;